 - FRCP(C), 1995, Department of Radiation Oncology, University of Toronto, Canada

 - M.Sc., 2004, Clinical Epidemiology, Health Policy Management and Evaluation, University of Toronto, Canada

 - Scientist, Evaluative Clinical Sciences, Odette Cancer Research Program, Sunnybrook Research Institute

-- Assistant professor, department of radiation oncology, University of Toronto
+- Associate professor, department of radiation oncology, University of Toronto

 - Adjunct scientist, Institute for Clinical Evaluative Sciences